-The following feature is excerpted from TIME’s Queen Elizabeth II: The World’s Longest-Reigning Monarch, available at retailers and on Amazon.
+The following feature is excerpted from TIME’s Queen Elizabeth II: The World’s Longest-Reigning Monarch.

 Elizabeth didn’t expect to be queen.
 Born on April 21, 1926, to King George V’s second son, Prince Albert, the Duke of York, she was third in line to the throne.
 Albert’s older brother Edward, Prince of Wales, had not yet married, but the family was confident he would settle down and have children soon.
 So the Duke and Duchess of York planned a life largely out of the spotlight for Elizabeth and their second daughter, Margaret.